Ramit110/mtg-lounge/README.md

 ## Architecture

 The application leverages the Scryfall API to populate its PostgreSQL database with MTG card data, ensuring a comprehensive and up-to-date card library.

 The data is fetched from the database using Spring Boot, Hibernate, and Spring Data JPA, forming a robust backend that provides the frontend with the necessary data.

 The frontend, built with React and TypeScript, presents the data in a user-friendly interface.
 This layered architecture promotes modularity, maintainability, and scalability, providing a solid foundation for future enhancements.

 ## Built With

 This project is built with an array of reliable technologies to ensure high performance and seamless user experience.
 Below is a list of the major libraries and tools used:

+JS:
 - [React](https://reactjs.org/): A popular JavaScript library for building user interfaces, especially single-page applications.
 - [TypeScript](https://www.typescriptlang.org/): A statically typed superset of JavaScript that adds types to the language, improving developer productivity and code quality.
 - [Vite](https://vitejs.dev/): A build tool that significantly improves the frontend development experience.
 It provides faster and leaner development for modern web projects.